Lotus Pose

 Simply lift your right ankle up and cross the right leg over the left so that the right ankle rests on top of the left hip.
 The left leg stays on the mat with your left foot tucked under your right thigh.
 Try to move your left foot so that it rests under your right knee to get a deeper stretch in the hips.

-If you are more stiff, add a yoga blanket under your hips to make it easier.
+If you feel stiff, add a yoga blanket under your hips for support.
 Spend the same amount of time crossing your legs the other way as well.

 Deepen the Pose: